Open Now — 24/7 Plumbing

 When to Use a Plunger

 Plungers are the go-to tool for many types of clogs, particularly those caused by everyday waste such as toilet paper, hair and soap scum, or food debris in kitchen sink drains.
-However, if you’re dealing with a severely blocked drain that involves hard objects or if there are signs of a plumbing system backup, such as water coming up in nearby drains, it’s time to call a professional plumber.
+However, if you’re dealing with a severely blocked drain that involves hard objects or signs of a plumbing system backup, such as water in nearby drains, it’s time to call a professional plumber.

 It’s also important to note that if a plumbing emergency involves sewage or rapidly leaking pipes, you should immediately contact plumbing services rather than attempt to use a plunger.